nf-core/sarek/docs/input.md

 When starting Sarek from the mapping step, a TSV file is generated automatically after the `MarkDuplicates` process.
 This TSV file is stored under `results/Preprocessing/TSV/duplicates_marked_no_table.tsv` and can be used to restart Sarek from the non-recalibrated BAM files.
-Using `--step prepare_recalibration` will automatically take this file as input.
+Using the parameter `--step prepare_recalibration` will automatically take this file as input.

 Additionally, individual TSV files for each sample (`duplicates_marked_no_table_[SAMPLE].tsv`) can be found in the same directory.